playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 ## Creating a scoreboard

-We can use the subcommands of `/scoreboard objectives` to create and modify any scoreboards that we use.
+We can use the subcommands of `/scoreboard objectives` to create and modify scoreboards in a world.
 Let's try making a scoreboard to track the number of animals that each player has spawned through our data pack.

 ```shell
 scoreboard objectives add fennifith.animals_spawned dummy